biicode/docs/c++/gettingstarted.rst

 Write reusable code
 ^^^^^^^^^^^^^^^^^^^
 On the same project :ref:`created before<cpp_create_project>` containing ``myuser/myblock`` folders, **rename myuser folder** to your username.
-Explanations will use **"myuser"**, just replace its occurrences with your real biicode username.

 It's best to also **rename "myblock" folder** to something more meaningful, like **math**, because we are building some mathematical library.

 Good code-reuse practices tell us to put **sum** function in its own files:

 **main.cpp**